Hong Kong to sentence dozens of democracy campaigners

 This case is the largest by number of defendants since the law was passed in mid-2020.

-On Wednesday, jailed media tycoon and pro-democracy activist Jimmy Lai will also testify in his collusion trial, breaking the silence he has kept over five previous trials and almost four years in jail.
+Another major national security trial will see a key development on Wednesday, when jailed pro-democracy media tycoon Jimmy Lai testifies in his collusion trial.

-The charges against Lai –- founder of the now-shuttered popular Chinese-language tabloid Apple Daily –- revolve around the newspaper’s publications, which supported the pro-democracy protests and criticised Beijing’s leadership.
+The charges against Lai revolve around publications in his now-shuttered tabloid Apple Daily, which supported the pro-democracy protests and criticised Beijing’s leadership.

 China and Hong Kong say the security law restored order following the 2019 protests, and have warned against “interference” from other countries.